JetBrains-Research/coqpilot/README.md

             "multiroundProfile": {
                 "maxRoundsNumber": 1,
                 "proofFixChoices": 1,
-                "proofFixPrompt": "Unfortunately, the last proof is not correct..."
+                "proofFixPrompt": "Unfortunately, the last proof is not correct...", "maxPreviousProofVersionsNumber": 100
             }
         }
     ],